 In 2020, Ayesha and Will took part in the Independent News Challenge, receiving mentorship from the founders of Indiegraf Media to expand Peterborough Currents into an independent news venture.
 We are continuing to work with Indiegraf to build our capacity and become a permanent part of the Peterborough media community.
 We want to provide our local audience with more independent journalism.
 To realize our vision, we have transitioned from a volunteer model to a reader-funded model, so we can sustain dedicated journalism.

 Through membership contributions, our community is supporting our mission to put out bold journalism that helps readers understand their home.

-Ayesha Barmania is a journalist and documentary-maker primarily working in sound for broadcast and podcasts.
-Ayesha started working in journalism while a student at Trent University (‘11) as a reporter for Arthur Newspaper.
-After graduating, they* worked at the CBC in Toronto for many years before leaving to work as a freelancer.
-They co-founded Peterborough Currents with the ambition to learn about the community through storytelling.
-Ayesha is also the founder of local non-profit Peterborough Independent Podcasters, a sound artist, and teacher of audio production skills.
+Ayesha Barmania moved to Peterborough in 2011 to attend Trent University for International Development Studies.
+While at Trent, they* caught a passion for journalism while working as a reporter for Arthur Newspaper.
+After graduating, they worked at the CBC in Toronto for five years before leaving to work as a freelancer.
+Ayesha is also the founder of local non-profit Peterborough Independent Podcasters, a sound artist and teacher of audio production skills.

 *Ayesha is transgender and uses they/them pronouns.

 Will Pearson, Co-publisher

 Will Pearson grew up in Peterborough, moved away to pursue graduate studies, and returned in 2016.
 He helped to launch Peterborough Currents as a way of reconnecting with the community after he moved back.
 With almost ten years of journalism experience in local, regional and national media, he is thrilled to be doing journalism in and for a community he loves.

 In all our work, Peterborough Currents aims to be: